Navigating the Degree Works Audit Worksheet

-The In-progress Courses Block simply lists the courses for which a student is currently enrolled, with “IP” (In-progress) listed as the grade until the course is complete.
-In-progress courses will also apply to University, Major, or Minor requirements, as applicable with the tilde (~) showing and a shade of blue indicating that upon successful completion, the requirement will be met.
+The In-progress Courses Block simply lists the courses for which a student is currently enrolled, with “IP” (In-progress) listed as the grade until the course is completed and graded.
+In-progress courses will also apply to academic program requirements, as applicable with the tilde (~) showing and a shade of blue indicating that upon successful completion, the requirement will be met.
 The In-progress Courses Block is directly connected to student enrollment in Banner, and will update nightly with any registration changes made.
 At the end of each semester, when students pre-register for the next semester, both current courses in-progress that have not yet received a grade and pre-registered courses for the next semester will appear in the In-Progress block.
 Additionally, the total credit hours counted in the degree block area include in-progress coursework.

 Advisors may use the Notes tab near the top of the audit to add a note to the student’s degree audit.
 There are predefined notes in the system, which offer frequently used messages, such as “Student and advisor discussed student's career plans,” or “Student was advised to apply for graduation by the official deadline.”
 Please be aware that any note added to the student’s degree audit is permanent and viewable to the student, advisors, and all who have the appropriate access to the student’s degree audit.
 Notes cannot be modified or deleted once saved.
 They appear at the bottom of the degree audit in a block called “Notes.”